Finext: The Successes and Challenges of a Self-Managing Company

 2. The difficulty of decision-making

-All 'niches' within Finext work with full transparency, responsibility and autonomy.
+All 'niches' within Finext work with full transparency, responsibility, and autonomy.
 It means that the people within each 'niche' solely decide about their own affairs.
 Within the 'niches' decisions are made based on consensus.
-Decision-making based on consensus seems to work fine in relative small groups as being present in each 'niche'.
+Decision-making based on consensus seems to work fine in relatively small groups as being present in each 'niche'.

 3. The burn-out danger

 Behavior within the 'niches' and with each other is mostly based on common sense.
-There are no measure and control mechanisms which leaves desired corrections or advises mostly up to social control.
-In the end of the day you're solely responsible for your own working behavior.
+There are no measure and control mechanisms that leaves desired corrections or advise mostly up to social control.
+At the end of the day, you're solely responsible for your own working behavior.
 As expressed, you are fully responsible for determining the amount of hours you work and the amount of holidays you take.

 In their experience, the degree of social control is not always strong enough to correct unhealthy working behavior.
 Especially young ambitious colleagues fall in the trap of working overtime.
-In this particular organizational structure it seems hard to find a balance between giving and receiving.
+In this particular organizational structure, it seems hard to find a balance between giving and receiving.
 There is coaching available but this does not always come to a rescue.
 There is nobody who will hit the brakes for you.
-In some occasions this has led to burn-outs.
+On some occasions, this has led to burn-outs.
 Just like in all traditional companies, burn-outs are a serious danger and they all seem to be very well aware of it.

 TGIF